Blockdaemon/builder-vault-helm/examples/tsm-node-multiinstance/README.md

 This directory has an example of deploying a multi instance TSM cluster with the tsm-node helm chart to a single kubernetes cluster.

+Full documentation of the configuration can be found [here](https://builder-vault-tsm.docs.blockdaemon.com/docs/example-tsm-configuration-file).

 ## Prerequisites
  - An EKS cluster deployed with the [AWS Loadbalancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) installed and configured.